-As a teenager, there were two words I learned to never say anywhere within earshot of my dad:
+As a teenager, there was one phrase I learned to never say anywhere within earshot of my dad:

 Picking up rotten peaches in the yard.

 It doesn’t take long before you decide you’d rather find your own places to go when bored.

 Are you tired of being bored on weekends?

 Fast forward to adulthood, and I still can’t help myself from sometimes feeling bored on the weekend…

 It may be a “first-world problem,” but that doesn’t make sitting home alone on a Friday night any more bearable.